Harvest, the most wonderful time of the year

 During the fall, Michigan dairy farmers and their families reflect on the spring and summer weather, specifically how it affected the growth of the crops they grew to feed their animals.
 Starting in late August, they spend long days and weeks harvesting these crops that will become the food for their cows for the next year.
-As we’ve talked here and here, harvest is an important time of the year.
+As we’ve talked about here and here, harvest is an important time of the year.

 We “chop” the entire corn plant, including the stalk, the corn cob and leaves to create silage, which contains all sizes of particles and a lot of nutrients.
-This is chopped in the field and taken by large truck to our farm.
+This is chopped in the field and taken by large trucks to our farm.

 It actually took about 270 truckloads to bring about seven million pounds of corn silage from our fields to our farm.
 We will have feed for our cows for the next year.
-How would you like to gather and store for food for an entire year?!
+How would you like to gather and store food for an entire year?!
 It’s pretty efficient!

 The trucks I mentioned earlier will bring the silage to the farm, where it’s pushed into a big pile and a tractor drives back and forth over it remove all of the air pockets.
 This keeps the feed fresh for the next year.
-We then cover the pile with a large plastic tarp to preserve the silage, protect it from the elements, and deter wild animals from eating it.
+We then cover the pile with a large plastic tarp to preserve the silage, protect it from the elements and deter wild animals from eating it.